sbunivedu/os_course/explore_man_pages.md

 ### **Exercise:**
 - Please look up the **`open()` system call** and answer:
-  - What header file is required?
+  - Question 1: What header file is required?
-  - What are the possible flags for opening a file?
+  - Question 2: Name two possible flags for opening a file.

   ```sh
   man 2 open